 The medical profession is capable of sedating or otherwise ‘treating’ patients to death, both morally and practically.

 Medical institutions had developed protocols to systematically implement treatment regiments that result in the deaths of patients.

 Medical practitioner and healthcare worker whistleblowers claiming that hospitals and nursing homes were committing negligence or outright causing patient deaths are credible as a general matter.

 This neatly fits in with the hypothesis that hospitals were systematically taking advantage of mentally disabled patients to withhold treatment or worse recklessly administer sedatives and ventilate them.

 It is less clear why there should be higher rates of hospital admission for mentally incapacitated individuals.
-Regardless, even if there is a completely separate reason for higher hospitalization rates for mentally disabled people, the most plausible explanation why having a learning disability is a greater “comorbidity” than age or obesity is that hospitals / LTC’s are ‘treating them to death’ whether by over-sedation or also using other inappropriate medical interventions.
+Regardless, even if there is a completely separate reason for higher hospitalization rates for mentally disabled people, the most plausible explanation why having a learning disability is a greater “comorbidity” than age or obesity is that hospitals / LTC’s are ‘treating them to death’ whether by over-sedation or also using other inappropriate medical interventions; or utter neglect.

 Substack automatically restricted comments to paid subscribers and I didn't realize ;)

 Eugenics psychopaths are boastful of their genocidal crimes against humanity.
 Nuremberg justice must go forward.